WPI-ARC/hubo_ros_core/README.md

 4.  `hubo_trajectory_interface` - JointTrajectoryAction controller and interface to the Hubo.
 Contains all the code for the interface and the configuration parameters to load a full-body trajectory controller.

+In addition, it contains two "helper" packages that serve to simplfy the inclusion of hubo-ach and hubo-motion headers.
+Since not everyone will want (or be able) to install hubo-ach and hubo-motion to their system, these packages provide an alternate means of finding the headers needed from these projects.

+1.  `hubo_ach_components` - Wrapper around `hubo-ach/include`.
+This is done by making `hubo_ach_components/include/hubo_ach_components` a symlink that points to `hubo-ach/include`.

+2.  `hubo_motion_components` - Wrapper around `hubo-motion-rt/include`.
+This is done by making `hubo_motion_components/include/hubo_motion_components` a symlink that points to `hubo-motion-rt/include`.

 Stability and development status
 --------------------------------
 `hubo_robot_msgs` has been stable for several months.
 It should be considered stable for all uses.
 We do not intend to change any message/action interfaces provided unless required to do so by a critical bug, and if/when we do add additional functionality, compatibility with all original functionality will be maintained.